Raiden is an open source project that aims to scale Ethereum by using state channel technology.

 Instead, Raiden creates a network connecting all participants transitively through routes of payment channels.
 As long as there exists a route connecting payer and payee, the Raiden Network will enable token transfers just as if they were directly connected.
 This way, every participant only has to open a few channels, but will still able to transfer to any other peer.

-There is a working implementation of µRaiden, which will be deployed on the Ethereum main net shortly.
+There is a working implementation of µRaiden, which supports a subset of the functionality of the Raiden Network and is currently live on the Ethereum mainnet.

-On a more general note, you can always check the current state of development at our GitHub: https://github.com/raiden-network/raiden
+On a more general note, you can always check the current state of development at our GitHub.

 The Raiden Network already works in its current state.
 Transfers can be sent instantly to any participant in the network using a simple routing mechanism and intermediate transfers.